Skip to content

 Types of Foreclosures in Georgia

 Georgia is a non-judicial foreclosure state.
-Therefore, all foreclosures in the state are non-judicial, meaning the lender has no obligation to file a lawsuit to initiate foreclosure activities.
+Therefore, all foreclosures in the state are non-judicial, meaning the lender is not required to file a lawsuit to initiate foreclosure activities.

 Property values are among the most impactful pieces of information about a property.
 The average home value in Georgia is $321,821.
 Home prices have risen roughly 4.1% yearly for the past few years.